 Note to Edgerton: You need to consider a promotion for Flanigan.
 She’s served you well.
 I’m not up on all the titles available in your city, but if baroness or duchess is untaken, I’d say that’s a start.
 Good sense deserves a good reward.

-Note to Flanagan: If you’re ever in Whitewater, feel free to drop me a line.
+Note to Flanigan: If you’re ever in Whitewater, feel free to drop me a line.
 Lunch is on me.
 My pleasure, I’m sure.